 The Epson ET-15000 has an extremely low cost-per-print.
 Due to the remarkably high page yield and cheap cost of the ink bottles, printing is cost-effective over time.

-Good printing speed.
 The Epson ET-15000 prints black and white pages fairly quickly, but it's slower with color documents.
+It can automatically print double-sided, but some larger sizes, like tabloid, need to be turned over manually.
 Unfortunately, it takes a long time to print a photo.
 The input tray holds many pages, while the automatic document feeder holds 35 pages, and the rear input tray holds 20 pages.

 Decent photo printing quality.
 The photo is grainy and has a flat tone.
 There's also a blue tint on black objects.